dtran1203/hello-world/README.md

-Why hello there.
+Hello there.
 I'm Desmond Tran and I like to play League of Legends, Minecraft, and Apex Legends.
 I also like to watch anime and cartoons.
 Some things I like to eat are pho, cup noodles, soy sauce w/ rice.